alephium/www/src/content/blog/2023-11-28_Second-Developer-Workshop--Re-implementing-Friend-Tech-s-Smart-Contract-in-Ralph---Part-2-8f9959742b47/index.md

 description: 'Welcome to the second part of this dev workshop session!
 Please make sure you go through the first part (here) as part 2 starts where Part…'
 ---

-Welcome to the second part of this dev workshop session!
-Please make sure you go through the first part (here) as part 2 starts where Part…

----

 ### Second Developer Workshop: Re-implementing Friend.Tech’s Smart Contract in Ralph — Part 2

 <figure id="ceec" class="graf graf--figure graf-after--h3">